 This is a full tutorial for making a simple bag.
 It is very easy to make and is great for beginners and experienced sewists alike.
-It also includes the pdf pattern to print off.
+It also includes the free pdf pattern to print off.
 Depending on the size you make it can be used as a gift bag, a decorative storage bag or even a shopping bag.
 It is very easy to make and is great for using fat quarters if, like me, you hoard them.

 This page contains affiliate links meaning I earn a commission if you use those links at no cost to you.
 I only recommend brands I use and trust.